 Reduce Chargebacks: Encourage Your Consumers to Contact You First

 Make it clear to your consumers that if they have any questions about their payments, they should contact you first.
 Have your agents provide your customer service phone number while speaking on the phone, and be sure it is easy to find on your website and on payment receipts.

 If your consumer calls with questions, be sure to have someone available to answer them or call the consumer back as soon as possible.
 It is always better to issue a refund if needed than to have the consumer go to their bank and dispute the transaction.

 Even if you win a dispute, a chargeback will still count in your chargeback ratio and you will be charged the fee listed in your merchant service provider contract (usually $25 or more).

-For more information, download this Chargeback Prevention Tip Sheet.
+For more information, download this Merchant Chargeback Prevention Guide.